Posted on 13th January 2021

 Born on 28 April 1798, at Charenton Sainte-Marie near Paris, Ferdinand Victor Eugene Delacroix was the son of the Minister for Foreign Affairs in the post-revolutionary Directory, or was he?
 It has long been rumoured that he was the illegitimate issue of his father’s successor that great statesman and political survivor Prince Maurice de Talleyrand.

-There was certainly a physical resemblance and he inherited a number of other characteristics such as an inestimable charm and the ability to sway with any prevailing wind.
+There was certainly a physical resemblance, and he inherited several other characteristics such as an inestimable charm and the ability to sway with any prevailing wind.
 Either way he never wanted for money and so his childhood ambition to become an artist was never in doubt.
 He studied in Paris under the much respected painter Pierre-Narcisse Guerin but in a neo-classical style which despite teaching him the rudiments of his profession he found stifling and would later for the most part abandon.

 Delacroix was a romantic by temperament and an admirer of both the English poet Lord Byron and the artist JMW Turner whose style with its swirl of activity and constant motion he would seek to replicate in his own painting.